neargye-forks/state_saver/README.md

 * saver_fail - saves the original variable value and restores on scope exit when an exception has been thrown.

-* saver_succes - saves the original variable value and restores on scope exit when no exceptions have been thrown.
+* saver_success - saves the original variable value and restores on scope exit when no exceptions have been thrown.

 ## Features